 Choose the Right Exchange:

 Compare fee structures according to your needs on various exchanges.
-Going ahead, you find a better alternative which will have lower fees in order to reduce costs if you trade heavily.
+Going ahead, you will find a better alternative with lower fees to reduce costs if you trade heavily.

 Use Native Tokens:

-Most exchanges give different fee discounts if one owns some of their native tokens.
-Examples are WazirX offering fee cuts to WRX token holders.
+Most exchanges offer different fee discounts if one owns some of their native tokens.
+WazirX, for example, offers fee cuts to WRX token holders.

 Optimize Trading Strategy: